cslarsen/csl.name/_drafts/c64-coding.md

     ; but still be able to run it.
     ; For this, see http://codebase64.org/doku.php?id=base:acme-macro-tu

-The file `constants.asm` are simply
+The contents of `constants.asm` is simply

     ;; Start of BASIC program
     basic = $0801